staticxterm/beanie/docs/development.md

 ### Use pre-commit

-To ensure code consistency, Beanie uses Black and Ruff through pre-commit.
+To ensure code consistency, Beanie uses the Ruff linter and formatter through pre-commit.
 To set it up, run:

 ```shell
 uv run pre-commit install